Universal Translation Services

 The regional languages, independent languages, ethnic minorities, and Chinese language

 While Thai is used in all aspects of everyday life and is essential for tourists to learn, there are other minority languages spoken in Thailand.
-There are few other languages like village sign languages, distinct language families, a separate language, and diversity in languages.
+There are a few other languages, like village sign languages, distinct language families, a separate language, and diversity in languages.
 While these aren’t as widely spoken as Thai, many people in a particular ethnic group speak their language or dialect.
 A few of these include Chinese, Laos, and Myanmar languages.
 Of course, English is also spoken by many Thais, but it’s not an official language.

 Several minority languages exist in small pockets throughout Thailand; these include Hmong-Mien, Karenic, and Tai Lue (Tai Lue speakers live primarily in northern Chiang Rai province).
 There’s also one non-Sino-Tibetan language called Phu Thai (which has about 300 speakers) unique to Phuket Island.
 This island has been home to several waves of immigration over time—and Phu Thai is one remnant of that history.